keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/taskdefinition.md

 which is one of the following, differentiated by the `spec` section:

-- The `custom-runtime` runner provides a standard Kubernetes application container that is run as part of a Kubernetes job.
+- The `container-runtime` runner provides functionality to run a standard Kubernetes container inside a Kubernetes job.
-  You define the runner, an application, and its runtime dependencies.
+  You define the container image, and the arbitrary application inside it.
   This gives you the flexibility to define tasks using the language and facilities of your choice, although it is more complicated that using one of the pre-defined runtimes.